kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ## Symptom

-When you create an APIRule, you get an instant validation error or your APIRule custom resource (CR) have `ERROR` status, e.g.
+When you create an APIRule, an instant validation error appears, or the APIRule custom resource (CR) has the `ERROR` status, for example:

 ```bash
 kubectl get apirule httpbin